visualbuilder/email-templates/README.md

 }
 ```

-Now when the email template is rendered it will use the built in token helper and then your custom functions.
+Now when the email template is rendered it will use the built-in token helper and then your custom functions.

 ### Implementing out of the box templates